National Public Security Force

 Agents of the National Public Security Force active.

 Officers and Nissan Xterra vehicles of the National Public Security Force.

-The National Public Security Force (Força Nacional de Segurança Pública, FNSP) was created in 2004 and is headquartered in Brasília, in the Federal District, as a joint cooperation of various Brazilian Public Safety forces, co-ordinated by the National Secretariat of Public Security (Secretaria Nacional de Segurança Pública - SENASP), of the Ministry of Justice and Public Security.
-It was created during the administration of President Luiz Inácio Lula da Silva, as a concept developed by then Minister of Justice, Márcio Thomaz Bastos.
+The National Public Security Force (Força Nacional de Segurança Pública, FNSP), or National Force (Força Nacional) was created in 2004 and is headquartered in Brasília, in the Federal District, as a joint cooperation of various Brazilian Public Safety forces, co-ordinated by the National Secretariat of Public Security (Secretaria Nacional de Segurança Pública - SENASP), of the Ministry of Justice and Public Security.
+It was created during the administration of President Luiz Inácio Lula da Silva, as a concept developed by then Minister of Justice Márcio Thomaz Bastos.

 The National Force is composed of the most qualified civil and military police personnel, military firefighters and experts loaned from each of the states of Brazil.
 It is deployed in cases of major security crisis to augment local security forces by the request of local authorities.
 It is similar in its regiment, action, and use to the USA's National Guard.